 Do Ragdolls Like To Be Held?

-Yes, Ragdolls love being held and will try to get your attention when they want to be held.
+Yes, Ragdolls absolutely love being held and will try to get your attention when they want to be held.
 The name Ragdoll also comes from the way they react when picked up because they will turn limp on your hands.

-Though Ragdolls aren't considered to be lap cats they are very loving and have their own way of seeking your affection.
+Though Ragdolls aren't considered to be lap cats, they are very loving and have their own way of seeking your affection.

-When a Ragdoll seeks your attention, they will follow you around or sit beside you.
+Wondering what to do when a Ragdoll seeks your attention?
+They might follow you around or sit beside you.
 This is a sign that your cat is seeking affection, so it's best to play or pick your cat up and hold it for a bit.
-A good thing to remember is all cats have a unique personality and your cat may not want to be held as much as others.

 Do Ragdolls Need Another Cat?

+Heading out and worried about leaving your cat alone?
 If you plan to leave your home longer than usual, it's best to make sure your cat is safe and has enough enrichments to keep it busy while you're away.
-When arriving you should spend a bit of time with your cat giving it the affection it needs.

-Having another cat could also be good because it will also fulfill your cat's need for affection while you're away.
 If you find that sometimes your cat feels lonely, another cat might help solve that.
 Ragdolls love receiving affection, so for your cat to have a buddy to cuddle with will be great.

 Check out these posts for more information and tips about caring for your cat: